ppy/osu-wiki/wiki/Help_Centre/en.md

 ##### Prevent any new forum private messages from reaching you

 Go to your [account settings](https://osu.ppy.sh/home/account/edit) and click `block private messages from people not on your friends list` in the Privacy section.
-Private messages from users in your friendslist will still reach you.
+Private messages from users in your friends list will still reach you.

 ##### What if I'm still having problems with a user after blocking them?